odoo/documentation/inventory/management/misc/scrap.rst

 Scrap from delivery order
 -------------------------

-To scrap products from a delivery order, go to *Inventory > Dashboard > Delivery orders* or click on *1 TO PROCESS*.
+To scrap products from a delivery order, go to :menuselection:`Inventory --> Dashboard --> Delivery orders` or click on *1 TO PROCESS*.

 .. image:: media/scrap_05.png
     :align: center